-The original English island name was in honor of formidable British warship HMS Indefatigable, who made a name for herself during the Napoleonic wars in Europe.
-The name was later changed to Santa Cruz for it’s religious significance, meaning “Holy Cross” in Spanish.
+The original English island name for the island was in honor of the formidable British warship HMS Indefatigable, who made a name for herself during the Napoleonic wars in Europe.
+The name was later changed to Santa Cruz Island for its religious significance, meaning “Holy Cross” in Spanish.

 Santa Cruz island is a dormant volcano that last erupted over 1 and 1/2 million years ago.
 Today there is still plenty of evidence of this explosive volcanic past.
-Black and rusty colored volcanic rocks are visible across the island, testimony of ancient lave flows.
-The twin craters (Los Gemelos) are collapsed magma chambers, and there are also various lava tubes to be found closeby in the highlands.
+Black and rusty colored volcanic rocks are visible across the island, the testimony of ancient lava flows.
+The twin craters (Los Gemelos) are collapsed magma chambers, and there are also various lava tubes to be found close by in the highlands.

 Santa Cruz is the most diverse Galapagos island, boasting six distinct vegetation zones.

-At the highest altitudes of Santa cruz, from 400 to 800 meters above sea level we find the Miconia forest upland zone.
+Up at the highest altitudes of Santa Cruz, from 400 to 800 meters above sea level, we find the Miconia forest upland zone.
 Heading lower we pass through the Brown zone of smaller shrubs, then the moist Scalesia zone of cloud forest.
-These highland areas are often shrouded in cloud, where the cool and humid climate provides the perfect home for giant tortoises, Darwin Finches and Flycatchers.
+These highland areas are often shrouded in clouds, where the cool and humid climate provides the perfect home for giant tortoises, Darwin Finches, and Flycatchers.

 Lower still is the Transitional zone, where the drier climate starts to become more evident.
 This leads into the Arid zone so typical of many islands at Galapagos.
-These dry conditions are perfect for the Opuntia pricky pear cactus, Palo Santo tree and scrubland species, home to land iguanas and lava lizards.
+These dry conditions are perfect for the Opuntia prickly pear cactus, Palo Santo tree, and scrubland species, home to land iguanas and lava lizards.

-Finally we reach the coastal zone of Santa Cruz Galapagos.
+Finally, we reach the coastal zone of Santa Cruz Galapagos.
 The shoreline is a combination of black lava rocks and sandy beaches.
-Mangroves adapt to survive by filtering salt water for moisture, and form an important nursery ecosystem for sea creatures to hide away from predators.
-Brackish lagoons attract Galapagos flamingos, pintail ducks and other waders.
+Mangroves adapt to survive by filtering salt water for moisture and forming an important nursery ecosystem for sea creatures to hide away from predators.
+Brackish lagoons attract Galapagos flamingos, pintail ducks, and other waders.

 As you would expect from the most populated Galapagos island, Santa Cruz has a rich history of early human settlement at the archipelago.
-Early settlers came from Europe and North America between the two world wars, and Santa Cruz was a logical choice due to it’s diverse mix of habitats and fertile highland soils.
-The small towns of Bellavista and Santa Rosa were established in the humid zones, with residents dedicated to cattle farming and agriculture of sugarcane, guava, coffee, banana, avocado and citric fruits.
+Early settlers came from Europe and North America between the two world wars, and Santa Cruz Island was a logical choice due to its diverse mix of habitats and fertile highland soils.
+The small towns of Bellavista and Santa Rosa were established in humid zones, with residents dedicated to cattle farming and agriculture of sugarcane, guava, coffee, banana, avocado, and citric fruits.

-Some migrants preferred to chance their arm down on the coast.
-The Angermeyer family are famous for settling across Academy Bay, where the upscale Angermeyer Inn and restaurant still serves tourists today.
-For an idea of what daily life must have been like for the first settlers, pick up a copy of “My father’s island: A Galapagos quest” by Johanna Angermeyer.
-It leaves no doubt that the dream Robinson Crusoe lifestyle was a tough fight for survival at Galapagos.
+Some migrants preferred to chance their arms down on the coast.
+The Angermeyer family is famous for settling across Academy Bay, where the upscale Angermeyer Inn and restaurant still serves tourists today.
+For an idea of what daily life must have been like for the first settlers, pick up a copy of “My Father’s Island: A Galapagos Quest” by Johanna Angermeyer.
+It leaves no doubt that the dream Robinson Crusoe lifestyle was in fact a tough fight for survival at Galapagos.

-In more recent history, a second world war base was set up at nearby Baltra island, site of the principal Galapagos airport today.
+In more recent history, a second world war base was set up at nearby Baltra island, the site of the principal Galapagos airport today.
 The islands were seen as a strategic site to defend the Pacific from Germans or Japanese invasion.
-Some remnants of that past can still be seen today, such as the ruins of a military barge on Las Bachas beach Santa Cruz, now a handy perch for sea birds.
+Some remnants of that past can still be seen today, such as the ruins of a military barge on Las Bachas Beach Santa Cruz, now a handy perch for seabirds.

 How to get to Santa Cruz Galapagos?
-For tourists who arrive to Seymour airport on Baltra island it’s just a short ferry ride across the Itabaca Channel to reach Santa Cruz island.
-From there a straight 25 mile road leads over the highlands to Puerto Ayora town on the opposite coast.
+For tourists who arrive at Seymour Airport on Baltra Island, it’s just a short ferry ride across the Itabaca Channel to reach Santa Cruz Island.
+From there, a straight 25-mile road leads over the highlands to Puerto Ayora town on the opposite coast.
 From here the world is your oyster – stay a few days to explore visitor sites on the island by yourself, take day trips to nearby islands or join a liveaboard cruise to head further afield.
 Daily speed boats also transport tourists and locals to Isabela and San Cristobal islands.